2. Dual Nature of the Empire

 Hopefully, this is not overdoing it with the image’s symbolism; it is remarkable, though, how well it seems to fit the modern situation.
 (Related to this, the Appendix below explains how closely the ancient Medo-Persian and Greek empires fit into the symbolism of the image.)

 Undoubtedly, some nations will choose to remain outside the new empire.
 And while it is foreseeable that several nations of the European Union will partner with Russia, Great Britain (and maybe others) will not.
+In fact, quite a few right now have been persuaded, against their own best interests, to join the American camp.

 One peculiar feature about the feet: they are not one iron foot and one clay foot, but they are portrayed as being made of “iron mixed with clay”.
 (Daniel 2:41,43 – KJV) The next Post will try to shed some light on this mysterious feature of history’s final empire.